corvusdeinanis/cuddlyspaceship/content/Important Questions Clinical Psych.md

 9M
 - Analyze the positive and negative symptoms of schizophrenia
-- Examine in detail hair pulling disorder
+- Examine in detail hair pulling disorder [[Trichotillomania]]
-- Discuss in detail about OCD
+- Discuss in detail about [[OCD]]
 - Breakdown the symptoms, causes, and risk factors, treatment plans for skin plucking disorder
 - Classify and breakdown the symptoms and causes for body dysmorphic disorder

 12M